Smicer12/Phase_4_Group_2_Project/README.md

 ####  [Forecasting for for Top five Zipcodes)](##Forecasting-for-Top-five-Zipcodes)
 Once the model was evaluated and deemed satisfactory, it was used to make future predictions as below.
 ![forecasting.png](images/forecasting.png)
-Based on the above graph, we can conclude that investor decide to invest in any of the above zipcodes apart from 94301 which does not seem to have a positive return on investment.
+Based on the above graph, we can conclude that investors can decide to invest in any of the above zipcodes apart from 94301 which does not seem to have a positive return on investment.
 ### Conclusion